shadow-robot/modular_benchmarking_documentation/docs/user_guide/2_configuring_the_framework.md

   frame_pitch: 0
   frame_yaw: 0
 ```
-The output is something like [this](???)

 ## Task Constructor
 The different files contained in the folder *task_constructor_script* describe through a simple and intuitive YAML interface the task the robot should perform.
-Given some *states* representing atomic actions, we believe it possible to create very complex and non linear behaviours that can be used to solve real world problems.
+Given some *states* representing atomic actions, we believe it possible to create very complex and non-linear behaviours that can be used to solve real world problems.
 A modular way to connect these states to create use cases, while controlling the behaviour when facing an issue, is using state machines.
 For this purpose we rely on the [smach](http://wiki.ros.org/smach) library. <br/>
 We created a layer that simplifies the construction of the state machines, so that users without any knowledge regarding state machines, smach or even ROS can program the robot to perform some specified tasks.
 We provide a set of states allowing to perform most of the generic tasks related to manipulation, but that can be used for other use cases.
 The user only needs to link the states together through in a YAML file.<br/>
 The YAML file must be structured the following way:
 ```yaml